Atry/ReactToBindingHtml.scala/README.md

 Even though adapters from this repository provide the flexibility to choose to create UI in either React or real DOM, to minimize the cost due to React rerendering, `BindingReactToReact` users are recommended to neither define any React components nor use any React hooks.
 Instead, to take the advantage of Binding.scala's precise data-binding, manage the application states in Binding.scala, and let the `BindingReactToReact` React components be instantiated implicitly, when using existing React components.

-Because React's virtual DOM does not support partial update provided by Binding.scala's `BindingSeq`, create your own HTML UI as `@html` literals or `html"..."` interpolations, if the overhead due to React's virtual DOM differentiation matters.
+Because React virtual DOM does not support partial update provided by Binding.scala's `BindingSeq`, create your own HTML UI as `@html` literals or `html"..."` interpolations, if the overhead due to React's virtual DOM differentiation matters.

 ## Related tools